fmstacco/healthylife-organicshop/README.md

 * **Amazon AWS**

-Amazon AWS was used to store the project's files and images accoring to [Code Institute](https://youtu.be/uGdZeX319Q4) guidance:
+Amazon AWS was used to store the project's files and images according to [Code Institute](https://youtu.be/uGdZeX319Q4) guidance:

 1. Set up an account / Log into Amazon AWS
 2. Sign-in in the upper right by accessing the AWS management console under my account.
 3. Search for S3
 4. Create a new bucket, name it matching the heroku app name.
 5. Select the closest region to you
-6. To complete the set up the [CI Bucket creation update](https://codeinstitute.s3.amazonaws.com/fullstack/AWS%20changes%20sheet.pdf) was follwed.
+6. To complete the set up the [CI Bucket creation update](https://codeinstitute.s3.amazonaws.com/fullstack/AWS%20changes%20sheet.pdf) was followed.

 * **Connecting Django to S3**